 What is a generator PMG system?

-An AC alternator with PMG has a separately-excited AVR which is independently powered from a separate permanent magnet generator (PMG).
+An AC alternator with PMG has an AVR which is independently powered from a separate permanent magnet generator (PMG).
 Made of two parts, the PMG rotor and the PMG stator.
 The PMG rotor is mounted on the main alternator rotor shaft and voltage is induced in the PMG stator as the PMG rotor moves the permanent magnets.
 The power from the PMG stator is then used to power the AVR.

 Why use a PMG system rather than a standard self excited generator?